NattyNarwhal/LibUI.Binding/README.md

 ## Status

-* **Doesn't work.** Controls don't seem to be made properly/handles get fscked for setting children.
 * [ ] Events need to be handled.
 * [ ] Finish up the rest of the structs and functions.
 * [ ] Set up DLL mapping (i.e: use `.so` on *nix, `.dll` on Windows)